-In remote Dagestan, a covid recount adds to questions on Russia’s overall numbers
+In Dagestan, a covid recount adds to questions on Russia’s overall numbers

 When aid from Moscow finally came, some considered it already too late.

-Uvaisov, of the Patient Monitor aid organization, wondered how many lives might have been saved if Dagestan had been more forthright about its infection figures from the beginning.
+Uvaisov, of the Patient Monitor aid organization, wondered how many lives might have been saved had Dagestan been more forthright about its infection figures from the beginning.

 “The problem is that because many cases were classified as pneumonia and not covid, the federal center did not receive any reliable information about the number of covid cases in Dagestan,” he said.
 “It looked like the number was relatively low, and that was why we didn’t get enough assistance from the federal center when we really needed it.”